AmrHMorsy/AmrHMorsy.github.io/_posts/2025-02-22-Quaternions.md

 ### **Quaternion Mathematics** <br>
 <br>

-The set of quaternions is a 4-dimensional vector space denoted by $$H$$ and is a natural extension of the set of complex numbers.
+The set of quaternions $$H$$ is an extension of the set of complex numbers and can be thought of as a 4-dimensional vector space.

 A complex number has the form